 - 3 choices of blades: reversible stainless steel, reversible nylon, or triple-edged co-polymer string

-- High-Density Polyethylene (HPDE) deck with a steel handle
+- High-Density Polyethylene (HPDE) cutting deck with a steel handle

 - Extensive cutting range